 F W Skeat

-Francis Walter Skeat (1909-2001/06(?)) was a follower of Sir J N Comper and pupil of C Webb, who had a studio in St Albans and lived at Harpenden, not far away.
-He left this address in 1972, though glass by him is dated as late as 1985 (at Roade, Northamptonshire).
+Francis Walter Skeat (1909-2001/06(?)) was a follower of Sir J N Comper and pupil of C Webb, who had a studio in St Albans and lived at Harpenden, not far away, an address he left in 1972.
+He was most prolific between the 1940s and the early 1970s, though glass by him is dated as late as 1985 (at Roade, Northamptonshire).
 He worked for A R Mowbray and J Wippell and Co and wrote on stained glass.
-He also designed glass for Barton, Kinder and Alderson.
+He also designed glass for Barton, Kinder and Alderson and for Goddard and Gibbs.
 His wife was Swedish and he lived with her in Sweden during World War II.
 He may have returned there in old age, for Swedish records contain an imprecisely dated reference to the death of a man of the right name and age at some time between 2001 and 2006.

 Glass: Crawley, – St Peter; Donnington; Fishbourne; Hadlow Down; Lurgashall; West Itchenor